wzn99/DrugPilot/README.md

 Users input textual descriptions, and DrugPilot returns the corresponding drug discovery task results.

+# Tool Functions
+In DrugPilot/baishenglai_backend-main, we have implemented algorithms for eight types of drug discovery tasks, covering the complete process of drug discovery.
+- drug_cell_response_regression_prediction
+- drug_cell_response_regression_optimization
+- drug_drug_response_prediction
+- drug_generation
+- drug_property_prediction
+- drug_synthesis_design
+- drug_target_affinity_classification_prediction
+- drug_target_affinity_regression_prediction

+# Agent FrameWork
+Based on llama-index's ReActAgent, we have implemented a series of improvements:

+• **Optimized `output_parser`** for better parsing of LLM outputs.
+• **Enhanced feedback mechanism** tailored for drug discovery tasks, improving error detection in LLM reasoning and providing corrective feedback.
+• **Introduced a focus mechanism** to prevent LLMs from forgetting the original task in long conversations.
+• **Proposed a Memory Pool component**:
+  • Solves the challenge of large-scale data transmission.
+  • Automatically extracts drug-related parameters from conversations and maintains them in a structured format for subsequent task usage.
+  • Provides an interface for users to efficiently view and modify parameters, enabling better control over the LLM's reasoning process.
+This allows users to more effectively guide and supervise the LLM's decision-making.

 # Requirements for LLM agent
 | Package Name                                      | Version         |
 |--------------------------------------------------|---------------|